NREL/HPC/docs/Documentation/Development/Languages/Python/dask.md

 conda install dask
 ```

-This install Dask along with common dependencies such as NumPy.
+This installs Dask along with common dependencies such as NumPy.
 Additionally, the `dask-jobqueue` package (discussed below), can be installed via:

 ```
 conda install dask-jobqueue -c conda-forge